maryreader/personal-website/content/publication/does-cutting-child-benefits-reduce-fertility-in-larger-families-evidence-from-the-uks-two-child-limit/index.md

 authors:
   - Mary Reader, Jonathan Portes and Ruth Patrick
 abstract: >-
-  We study the impact of restricting child-related social assistance to the first two children

-  in the family on the fertility of third and subsequent births.
-As of April 2017, all third and

-  subsequent born children to low-income families in the UK did not receive means-tested child

-  benefits, amounting to a reduction in income relative to the previous system of approximately

-  3000 GBP a year per child.
-We use administrative births microdata and household survey data

-  to estimate the impact of the two-child limit on higher-order births with a triple differences

-  approach, exploiting variation over date of birth, socio-economic status, and birth order.
-We

-  find some evidence that the policy led to a small decline in higher-order fertility among low-income families.
-However, compared to earlier research in the UK and elsewhere, largely based
+We study the fertility effects of restricting child-related social assistance to the first two children in the family.
+As of April 2017, all third and subsequent children born to low-income families in the UK were made ineligible for approximately 3000 GBP of means-tested child benefits per year.
+We leverage administrative births microdata to estimate the impact of the two-child limit on higher-order births with a triple differences approach.
+We find some suggestive evidence of a decline in higher-order fertility among low-income families.
+However, effects are not statistically significant and compared to previous research in the UK and elsewhere, the implied elasticities are small.

-  on benefit increases, the impact is small.
-This may be due to informational barriers or to other

-  economic and social constraints affecting low income families.
-Our results imply that the main

-  impact of cuts to child benefits is not to reduce fertility but to withdraw income from low-income

-  families, with potential implications for child poverty.
 draft: false
 featured: true
 tags: